MarcialRosales/owm-poc/README.md

 0. We start with an inventory of structures and spans created by the `setup.sql` scripts and illustrated below:
   ![initial inventory](inventory-0.png)
 1. [01-1-bobExtendsExistingPlan.sql](model-01/01-1-bobExtendsExistingPlan.sql) Bob creates a workspace where he extends the existing inventory.
 He does not modify any attributes but add new inventory elements.
 Bob posts his plan so that others can use it.
-3. [01-2-bobModifiesItsOwnPlan.sql](model-01/01-2-bobModifiesItsOwnPlan.sql) Demonstrate Bob can remove previously added inventory and modify features and network attributes.
+3. [01-2-bobModifiesItsOwnPlan.sql](model-01/01-2-bobModifiesItsOwnPlan.sql) Bob can remove previously added inventory and modify features and network attributes.
-4. [01-3-billExtendsBobPlans.sql](model-01/01-3-billExtendsBobPlans.sql) Demonstrate Bill can work in parallel with Bob.
+4. [01-3-billExtendsBobPlans.sql](model-01/01-3-billExtendsBobPlans.sql) Bill creates another workspace where he extends Bob's plan.
 Bill can use any inventory posted by Bob.
 But Bill cannot use any inventory that Bob has not posted yet.
-Bill will only add features and network connections.
-He will not modify attributes of existing features.
-This means that this scenario will not produce any conflict.
+In this scenario, Bill only adds features and network connections.
+He does not modify attributes of existing features.
+This means that this scenario will not produce any conflict when Bill posts his changes.
-5. [01-4-bobFurtherExtendsPlansWithoutConflictWithBillChanges.sql](model-01/01-4-bobFurtherExtendsPlansWithoutConflictWithBillChanges.sql) Demonstrate that there are no conflicts when we simply add features. **I think this scenario is not necessary as we have already tested it**
+5. [01-4-bobFurtherExtendsPlansWithoutConflictWithBillChanges.sql](model-01/01-4-bobFurtherExtendsPlansWithoutConflictWithBillChanges.sql) Bob continue extending his plan after Bill has already extended.
+Bob posts his changes without no conflicts because he is not changing inventory, only adding.
 6. [01-5-BobDetectsConflictOnAnInventory.sql](model-01/01-5-BobDetectsConflictOnAnInventory.sql) Demonstrate that we can detect conflicts on inventory (i.e. structure and span feature tables).
 Sequence of events:
   - Bill changes the location of MH2 and posts it
   - Bob changes the location of MH2 too
   - Bob detects the conflict
   - Bob uses Bill changes to resolve the change

+No Conflicts:
+1) Merge a record (Manhole-1) which has not changed in LIVE
+  LIVE: Manhole-1.label = 'A'
+  Base: Manhole-1.label = 'A'
+  WO:   Manhole-1.label = 'C'

+  after merge:
+  LIVE: Manhole-1.label = 'C'
+  Base: Manhole-1.label = 'C'

+2) Merge a record (Manhole-1) which has not changed in LIVE but LIVE has new records (manhole-2)
+  LIVE: Manhole-1.label = 'A'
+        Manhole-2.label = 'X'  (new recorded added)
+  Base: Manhole-1.label = 'A'
+  WO:   Manhole-1.label = 'C'

+  after merge: Base has the new manhole-2 record
+  LIVE: Manhole-1.label = 'C'
+        Manhole-2.label = 'X'
+  Base: Manhole-1.label = 'C'
+        Manhole-2.label = 'X'

+3) Merge a record (Manhole-1) which has not changed in LIVE but LIVE has other recorded deleted (manhole-2)
+  LIVE: Manhole-1.label = 'C'
+                                <<<<  manhole-2 deleted
+  Base: Manhole-1.label = 'C'
+        Manhole-2.label = 'X'
+  WO:   Manhole-1.label = 'D'

+  after merge: base has not manhole-2 record
+  LIVE: Manhole-1.label = 'D'
+  Base: Manhole-1.label = 'D'
+        Manhole-2.label = 'D'

+Conflicts will occur when there are changes and/or deletes: Lets focus on a single table.
+1)
+  LIVE: Manhole-1.label = 'B'
+  Base: Manhole-1.label = 'A'
+  WO:   Manhole-1.label = 'C'  <- conflict: base does not match live

+2)
+  LIVE: Manhole-1 deleted
+  Base: Manhole.label = 'A'
+  WO:   Manhole.label = 'C'  <- conflict: